SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Continuing on the response to criticism:
 - You won't look like bad planners since the reason for the extension is not you, but rather them, the recruits who didn't make it to the round 1 yet.
 - Prestige isn't some tangible value.
 You don't need to be a prestigious club.
 You need to be a good club which people have positive thoughts about.
 Being less inclusive because you care about prestige, hampers your 3 main goals: growth, community, and enjoyment of the people, since you have less people to provide value to.
 - It's way easier for people to bitch, "This club was so unfair and I couldn't get in", than for people to bitch, "This club was so easy and they took nearly everybody in".
+The image of the club won't be ruined if you aren't strict, in fact, it'll be better.

+Moreover, image like this is a speculative harm, and it weighs poorly against the real literal harm of people not being included even though they want to be.

 - In feedback forms people have been very appreciative of our inclusivity and flexibility, which makes them feel cared for.